Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Introduction

 The main idea of our proof is based on the following observation, proved in a stronger form as \Cref{cor:GeometryFact}.

-\begin{observation} Given any \(d+3\) points \(u,v, x_1, x_2, ... x_{d+1}\) in \(\mathbb{R}^d\) with all pairwise distances known except \(uv\), we can reconstruct the distance \(uv\) unless \(\{x_i|i\in [d+1]\}\) is \(d\)-dependent. \end{observation} Therefore if we knew that $\points$ was in general position, i.e. with no set of \(d+1\) points being \(d\)-dependent, then repeatedly applying \Cref{obs:Percolation} would allow us to follow a \mbox{\(K_{d+3}\)-percolation}, defined in Section 2, on the graph of known edges.
+\begin{observation} Let \(u,v, x_1, x_2, ... x_{d+1} \in \mathbb{R}^d\) be points for which \(\{x_i|i\in [d+1]\}\) is \(d\)-independent.
+If all pairwise distances known except \(uv\) are known, we can reconstruct the distance \(uv\). \end{observation} Therefore if we knew that $\points$ was in general position, i.e. with no set of \(d+1\) points being \(d\)-dependent, then repeatedly applying \Cref{obs:Percolation} would allow us to follow a \mbox{\(K_{d+3}\)-percolation}, defined in Section \ref{sec:tools}, on the graph of known edges.
 We would then immediately deduce \Cref{thm:main} by \Cref{thm:Balogh}, a general result about graph bootstrap percolation by Balogh, Bollob\'as, and Morris.
-For a set of points $\points$ not compulsory in general position, we still want to apply a \(K_{d+3}\)-bootstrap percolation on the graph of known distances, but only reconstructing \(uv\) from copies of \(K_{d+3}\) such that \(V(K_{d+3})\setminus\{u,v\}\) is \(d\)-independent, so that \Cref{obs:Percolation} applies.
+For a set of points $\points$ not necessarily in general position, we still want to apply a \(K_{d+3}\)-bootstrap percolation on the graph of known distances, but only reconstructing \(uv\) from copies of \(K_{d+3}\) such that \(V(K_{d+3})\setminus\{u,v\}\) is \(d\)-independent, so that \Cref{obs:Percolation} applies.

-To account for \(d\)-dependent sets, we will work with a \emph{polluted graph bootstrap percolation}, defined in Section 3, which is similar to the classical graph bootstrap percolation, except that there is a set of hyperedges $E(\mathcal{H})$ on which the bootstrap percolation cannot spread.
+To account for \(d\)-dependent sets, we will work with \emph{polluted graph bootstrap percolation}, defined in \Cref{sec:PollutedBootstrap}, which is similar to the classical graph bootstrap percolation, except that there is a set of hyperedges $E(\mathcal{H})$ on which our bootstrap percolation cannot spread.
+In our reconstruction problem, we will take $E(\mathcal{H}) \subset V^{(d+1)}$ to be exactly the $d$-dependent subsets of $V$ of size $d+1$.
 We then show that \Cref{thm:Balogh} essentially still holds for the same range of $p$ for a polluted graph bootstrap percolation if the set of hyperedges $E(\mathcal{H})$ is small enough, see \Cref{thm:PollutedBootstrapPercolation}.
-As the hyperedge set, we will take precisely the $d$-dependent subsets of $\points$ of size $d+1$.
-Then we can deduce our main result, \Cref{thm:main}, from our polluted bootstrap percolation result, \Cref{thm:PollutedBootstrapPercolation}, provided $|E(\mathcal{H})|$ is small enough in term of $n$.
+Then we can deduce our main result, \Cref{thm:main}, from this polluted bootstrap percolation result, \Cref{thm:PollutedBootstrapPercolation}, provided $|E(\mathcal{H})|$ is small enough in terms of $n$.
 In the general case, $|E(\mathcal{H})|$ is not always sufficiently small to apply \Cref{thm:PollutedBootstrapPercolation}, and consequently we use \Cref{cor:Dichotomy2} to find a reasonably large subset of $\points$ where we can apply \Cref{thm:PollutedBootstrapPercolation}.